 The router is the bit of kit that plugs into your phone line (or installed cable in the case of Virgin Media) and distributes broadband throughout your house either via LAN cables or, more commonly these days, via wi-fi (wirelessly).

 Virgin Media offers the Hub 3.0 with all its packages.
 This is a highly capable router, again enabled with dual-band technology.
-It also has two telephone ports, meaning it is enabled for making VoIP calls (Voice over Internet Protocol calls) on your telephone handset, paving the way for an end to landline calls.
-However it has no USB ports, meaning it relies on all your devices being wireless.
+It also has two telephone ports (Ethernet type) but these do not currently do anything.
+However, they may be employed for VoIP calls by Virgin at some point in the future.

 Sky wins here.
 Although both routers are top spec, and we like the futuristic thinking of Virgin, many customers may still want the option of a wired connection or two.
 Sky's router offers the best of both worlds, for now.